-Blue Ribbon Award for Congregations Supporting the UU United Nations Office
+Blue Ribbon Award for Congregations Supporting the UU Office at the United Nations

-The following 18 congregations have met all of the requirements to become a Blue Ribbon Congregation and have shown their dedication to human rights and international social justice through their support of the Unitarian Universalist United Nations Office.
+The following 21 congregations have met the requirements to become a Blue Ribbon Congregation and have shown their dedication to human rights and international social justice through their support of the Unitarian Universalist Office at the United Nations.
 Congratulations to all of this year's winners!
-Blue Ribbon Congregation Awards are presented to representatives of the winning congregations each year at the Unitarian Universalist Association's General Assembly and at the Canadian Unitarian Council's National Conference.
+View a map of congregations who have received the Blue Ribbon award in previous years.

-- First Unitarian Universalist Church of San Diego (San Diego, CA)
+- First Unitarian Church of Victoria (Victoria, BC)

 - Unitarian Society of New Haven (Hamden, CT)

 - The Unitarian Church in Westport (Westport, CT)

 - First Unitarian Society of Wilmington Delaware (Wilmington, DE)

 - North Shore Unitarian Universalist Society (Lacombe, LA)

 - The First Parish in Bedford, Unitarian Universalist (Bedford, MA)